Quemadmodum

 Quemadmodum is an encyclical of Pope Pius XII pleading for the care of the world's destitute children after World War II, given at St. Peter's, Rome, on 6 January, Feast of the Epiphany, in 1946, the seventh of his Pontificate.

+The document was well received by Catholics in the New World, specially in the United States, Brazil, Argentina, Mexico and Canada.

+The theme about caring for the children affected by war was already written about in the past by Pope Benedict XV after World War I in his encyclical Paterno Iam Diu, published in November 1919.

+Content

-The Pope points out that during World War II, he spent all his powers of persuasion to end the conflict and to secure a peace based on justice, equity and right.
-As the war has ended, he leaves nothing undone to provide relief to several war-torn nations.
+The Pope points out that during World War II, he used all his powers of persuasion to end the conflict and secure a peace based on justice, equity, and right.
+As the war ended, he left nothing undone to provide relief to several war-torn nations.

-There are millions of innocent children in many countries without the basic necessities of life, suffering from cold, hunger and disease.
-The Pontiff and his aid organizations helped many of them, but his help has been inadequate to the immense task.
-He therefore turns to the bishops of the world asking for additional assistance and relief.
+There are millions of innocent children in many countries without the basic necessities of life, suffering from cold, hunger, and disease.
+The Pontiff and his aid organizations have helped many of them, but their assistance has been inadequate for the immense task.
+He therefore turns to the bishops of the world, asking for additional help and relief.